Matrix Completion with Nonconvex Regularization: Spectral Operators and Scalable Algorithms: Introduction

 \item Over a wide range of synthetic and real-data examples, we show that our proposed nonconvex penalized framework leads to high quality solutions with excellent statistical properties, which are often found to be significantly better than nuclear norm regularized solutions in terms of producing low-rank solutions with good predictive performances.

 \item Implementations of our algorithms in the {\texttt{R}} programming language have been made publicly available on {\texttt{github}} at:~\url{https://github.com/diegofrasal/ncImpute}.

 \end{itemize}

 The remainder of the paper is organized as follows.
 Section~\ref{sec2} studies several properties of nonconvex spectral penalties and associated spectral thresholding operators, including their effective degrees of freedom.
 Section~\ref{sec3} describes our algorithmic framework~\NSI~and studies the convergence properties of the algorithm.
 Section~\ref{sec4} presents numerical experiments demonstrating the usefulness of nonconvex penalized estimation procedures in terms of superior statistical properties on several synthetic datasets --- we also show the usefulness of these estimators on several real data instances.
-Section~\ref{sec-concl} contains the conclusions.
-To improve readability, some technical material is relegated to Section~\ref{app}.
+Section~\ref{sec-concl} contains the conclusions and discusses several important future research directions.
+To improve readability, some technical materials and empirical results are relegated to Section~\ref{last:appen}.